The New GA: Acquisition

 This set of reports helps you see what’s working and what needs work, when it comes to bringing visitors to your website.

-Starting at top left, we see the channels that bring us traffic, a line graph showing how our users drop our the weekend and peak Monday, no e-commerce sales, and then in the second row details about the different sources of traffic, including engagement.
+Starting at top left, we see the channels that bring us traffic, a line graph showing how our users drop over the weekend and peak Monday, no e-commerce sales, and then in the second row details about the different sources of traffic, including engagement.

 We can click through to see more details about the different traffic sources, including the web pages that sent referrals, details of social media, and more.